cda-tum/mqt-ddsim/README.md

 --verbose                             Causes some simulators to print additional information to STDERR --benchmark                           print simulation stats in a single CSV style line (overrides --ps and  suppresses most other output, please don't rely on the format across versions)
---simulate_file arg                   simulate a quantum circuit given by file (detection by the file extension) --simulate_qft arg                    simulate Quantum Fourier Transform for given number of qubits --simulate_ghz arg                    simulate state preparation of GHZ state for given number of qubits --step_fidelity arg (=1)              target fidelity for each approximation run (>=1 = disable approximation)
+--simulate_file arg                   simulate a quantum circuit given by file (detection by the file extension) --simulate_file_hybrid arg            simulate a quantum circuit given by file (detection by the file extension) using the hybrid Schrodinger-Feynman simulator
+--hybrid_mode arg                     mode used for hybrid Schrodinger-Feynman simulation (*amplitude*, dd) --nthreads arg (=2)                   #threads used for hybrid simulation --simulate_qft arg                    simulate Quantum Fourier Transform for given number of qubits --simulate_ghz arg                    simulate state preparation of GHZ state for given number of qubits --step_fidelity arg (=1)              target fidelity for each approximation run (>=1 = disable approximation)